Find prescription drug assistance programs in Ohio.

 This health care program may also be able to provide financial help for buying medications and prescription drugs.
 This is a component of the Medicaid program.
-Federal government and state of Ohio grants pay for the program.
-The main beneficiaries are low income families, pregnant women, disabled, and the working poor whose income qualifies them for government funded medications and health care.
+The federal government as well as state of Ohio grants pay for the program, with a small cost also due from the patient.
+The main beneficiaries are low income families, pregnant women, disabled, and the working poor whose income qualifies them for government funded medications or subsidized health care.
 Dial 877-852-0010.

-This Ohio plan also offers Medicare prescription drug coverage, insurance, and many more benefits to lower income and uninsured residents.
+This Ohio plan also offers Medicare prescription drug coverage, insurance, and many more benefits to lower income as well as uninsured residents.
 The program is offered to individuals who are eligible for both Ohio Medicaid and/or the Medicare Part A and Part B plans.
 Those who qualify may be able to receive health care benefits, discounts and other benefits through CareSource Advantage.
 Call 1-800-488-0134 for details.

 Free medications are given to residents impacted by HIV and/or AIDs, There are also income criteria in place as well.
 With the brand name (and few generic) medications needed to treat these conditions costing a significant amount of money, this federal government benefit has helped save the lives of thousands of struggling Ohio families.
 Dial 800-777-4775 for details.